 Check internal awards after accepting your offer

 After you’ve accepted your offer, search for any other entrance awards.
 I missed out on some low-hanging fruit that needed to be applied for the summer before starting grad school.
-This is especially important when moving countries or provinces for grad school; your mind will be on many other things while entrance award deadlines are passing by.
+This is especially important when moving countries or provinces; your mind will be on many other things while entrance award deadlines are passing by.

 Once your degree begins, you would typically only ask the department for money when you are at the end of your degree, all of your funding has run out, there is no money from your supervisor, and you still need an extra year or so to complete your degree.
 Departments also sometimes offer yearly scholarships for career-building activities, training, conference travel, or just additional stipend.
 Apply to these when you are eligible.
 Finally, you can sometimes ask your department for funding when doing an activity that benefits them, such as requesting travel funding when representing your university at a national competition (if your supervisor is not paying for it).

 Beyond the department, sometimes universities offer internal funding such as when a donor gives money for student scholarships.
 These awards can be found on university websites or mailing lists and are often worth applying for.

 Make sure you check the eligibility requirements before you apply for or accept an award.
 One of my colleagues, “Taylor”, received a scholarship given based on GPA from the university’s women’s alumni association.
 The only issue: Taylor is a man.
 He checked the documentation and, as it turns out, the organisation technically had no rules saying they only award women.
 After consideration, he decided to accept the award — though he graciously declined showing up at their presumably all-women awards dinner to give an acceptance speech.
 A year later, another women’s organisation offered him another award, which he also sheepishly accepted.
 He’s been haunted by these decisions ever since.